 Getting started with Cflow’s stage creation

-In the context of a workflow, a stage refers to a distinct step or phase in the overall process.
-It represents a specific set of activities or tasks that need to be completed in order to move from one phase to the next.
+In the context of a workflow, a stage refers to a distinct step or phase within the overall process.
+It represents a specific set of activities or tasks that must be completed to progress from one phase to the next.
 Each stage typically has a well-defined purpose and is associated with specific inputs, outputs, and objectives.

-In Cflow you can create a list of stages for a workflow.
-The advanced stage builder assists you in sequentially constructing stages for a workflow.
-You can easily modify the order of the stages by using a simple drag-and-drop function.
+In Cflow, you can create a list of stages for any workflow.
+The advanced stage builder helps you construct these stages sequentially, using an intuitive drag-and-drop interface to easily modify their order.

-Also, you can customize reviewers, set Deadlines or Service Level Agreements (SLAs), configure calendar settings, and assign named approvers for each individual stage.
-This flexible functionality empowers users to efficiently design and adapt their workflows according to their specific requirements.
+Also, you can customize reviewers, set deadlines or Service Level Agreements (SLAs), configure calendar settings, and assign named approvers for each individual stage.
+This flexible functionality empowers users to efficiently design and tailor their workflows to meet specific business requirements.

 Parallel Stages – Parallel Exit Configuration